 While you need to keep your eyes on the road, you should still know what’s going on around you.
 Is the car in front of you swerving?
 Is it raining too hard and do you need to stop?
 Paying attention to what is going on around you is so important while driving.

 Limit Distractions as Much as Possible

 If you can avoid it, only focus on the road, as I mentioned before.
 This goes out to the mom who has kids in the background, although they may be loud, try and focus on the road.
-This goes out to the person who is upset over something, try to focus on the road.
+Providing an activity book or snacks may help them stay entertain and be less distracting.

 And it only makes common sense that everyone knows that accidents cannot always be prevented.
+If you find yourself with a wrecked car, consider selling it to junkcarmedics.com.
 However, if you can do your part to keep everyone safer, then you should.